xsahar/ascii-web-docker/ReadMe.md

 - Versioning and Management: Docker's versioning capabilities facilitate easy management and tracking of different releases of the ASCII Art Docker project, enabling seamless updates and rollbacks when needed.

+## installation
+Ensure that Docker is installed on your computer.
+If it isn't already, you can download and install it from the official Docker website.
+Once Docker is installed, ensure that you also install the Docker extension in your Visual Studio Code (VSCode) editor.

 ## Usage

 1. **Clone the Repository:**